 Cuisinart CMW-200 1.2-Cu Ft Convection Microwave Oven with Grill

-We are not sure whether Cuisinart deliberately chose to have the word 'art' in their name because they planned to make every product that they manufacture a thing of beauty, but even if they didn’t, they have come close with their CMW-200 Convection Microwave Oven.
-Its design is one that set itself apart from many other microwaves, and we are sure that it will grace any kitchen it is used in.
+We are not sure whether Cuisinart deliberately chose to have the word 'art' in their name because they planned to make every product they manufacture a thing of beauty.
+They have come close with their CMW-200 Convection Microwave Oven.
+Its design sets itself apart from many other microwaves, and we are sure that it will grace any kitchen it is used in.

-Let's start with that design we mentioned in the introduction, and while we are not suggesting it is akin to a work of art, the fact that its brushed stainless steel finish is somewhat unique does give it some kudos in respect of its appearance.
-It certainly differs positively from the standard stainless steel exteriors you would normally see on a microwave.
+Let's start with that design we mentioned in the introduction, and while we are not suggesting it is akin to a work of art, its brushed stainless steel finish is somewhat unique, does give it some kudos in respect of its appearance.
+It certainly differs positively from the standard stainless steel exteriors you would typically see on a microwave.

-On to some of the specifics of this Cuisinart microwave oven.
-The interior space which is a decently sized 1.2 cubic feet should be more than enough to cook some of the larger food items you may choose to cook.
+The interior space, decently sized 1.2 cubic feet, should be enough to cook some of the larger food items you may choose to cook.

-While we are focused on the interior, we should point out that it is also stainless steel meaning that cleaning should be easy, and that odors should not be present as stainless steel does not absorb them.
+While we focus on the interior, we should point out that it is also stainless steel, meaning that cleaning should be easy and that odors should not be present as stainless steel does not absorb them.

-You have cooking options aplenty and that applies not only to the number of automatic cooking functions but also to the types of cooking you can employ with this microwave oven.
+You have cooking options aplenty, which applies not only to the number of automatic cooking functions but also to the types of cooking you can employ with this microwave oven.

-First, you have 9 preset options for specific foods that include pizza, cake, roast chicken, vegetables (fresh or frozen), potatoes, popcorn, and beverages.
-Simply chose your preset and the oven will adjust its settings automatically to cook each of these to near perfection.
+First, you have 9 preset options for specific foods: pizza, cake, roast chicken, vegetables (fresh or frozen), potatoes, popcorn, and beverages.
+Simply choose your preset, and the oven will adjust its settings automatically to cook each of these to near perfection.

-You have two defrost options which allow you to defrost frozen food, either by the length of time or by its weight.
-This ensures that the food is defrosted properly.
+You have two defrost options that allow you to defrost frozen food, either by the length of time or by its weight.
+This ensures that the food is defrosted correctly.

 One of the most impressive features this Cuisinart convection microwave oven has is ‘Multi-Stage’ cooking.
 This allows you to program the oven to switch between 3 different cooking modes as an item is cooking.

-With all these functions you might fear that to operate this microwave oven would be difficult, but nothing could be further from the truth.
-The control panel is well laid out and the text on the buttons is very clear.
-Most of the functions are one-touch and the LCD display shows you exactly what you have selected along with the countdown timer when you start.
+With all these functions, you might fear that operating this microwave oven would be difficult, but nothing could be further from the truth.
+The control panel is well laid out, and the text on the buttons is clear.
+Most of the functions are one-touch, and the LCD display shows you precisely what you have selected along with the countdown timer when you start.